infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 Try to avoid post meta queries if possible, that is, don't try to fetch posts by their post meta.
 Instead, use [taxonomies](https://codex.wordpress.org/Taxonomies) to group posts.
 Taxonomy queries are fast and won't affect your performance.

-On the other hand, fetching post meta if you know the post ID, or if you are in a post/page, is fast and can be used anytime.
+On the other hand, fetching post meta if you know the post ID or if you are in a post/page is fast and can be used anytime.

 ```php
 <?php